Thomas Smartt

-Sir William Thomas Smartt KCMG PC (Ireland, 22 February 1858 - Cape Town, 17 April 1929) was a South African politician, and founder and leader of the Unionist Party.
+Sir William Thomas Smartt KCMG PC (Ireland, 22 February 1858 - Cape Town, 17 April 1929) was an Irish-born South African politician, and founder and leader of the Unionist Party.

-He graduated in medicine at the University of Dublin in 1880 and left for South Africa where he went to Britstown as physician.
+He graduated in medicine at Trinity College Dublin in 1880 and left for South Africa where he went to Britstown as physician.
 A keen farmer, he later founded the Smartt Syndicate, one of the largest dams in the then Cape Colony at Houwater near Britstown.
 He kept good relationships with local farmers and was an enthusiastic member of the Afrikaner Bond.